© Fotolia | great divide Photo

 How can you support us?

 Stay informed and sign up for our newsletter.
-In addition to many other Germanwatch topics, we will keep you up-to-date on our work on agricultural policy, animal husbandry, and trade.
+In addition to many other Germanwatch topics, we will keep you updated on our work on agricultural policy, animal husbandry, and trade.

 Engage with others on the topic of "sustainable agriculture" and help to tangibly advance the agricultural and food transition.